-3. My church has three services, I attend the second one…how am I suppose to find her?
+3. My church has three services, I attend second…how am I suppose to find her?

 4. She doesn’t know my story.

 5. What if she is shy?
-Not everyone is comfortable praying out loud and I don’t want to upset her.
+Not everyone is comfortable praying,, and I don’t want to upset her.

 6. What if “Bob” got it all wrong?
 Can you say awkward?

-While snapping the last buckle on foster daughter’s car seat, my heart began racing at just the thought of me walking up to this woman and asking her to pray for me.
+While snapping the last buckle on my foster daughter’s car seat, my heart began racing at just the thought of me walking up to this woman and asking her to pray for me.
 I thought about how silly I would look, white as a ghost, hands shaking, and nearly fainting as my legs would feel like wet noodles.
 I thought about how God would COMPLETELY understand, so I quietly whispered to Him that I couldn’t do it.
-It was just “too much”, “too awkward” and far “too silly”.
+It was just “too much,” “too awkward,” and far “too silly.”

 God: It’s too silly?
 Wasn’t it you that drank nasty Okra water for several months because Dr. Google suggested it would help regulate your cycles?
-This is too awkward?
-Wasn’t it awkward each time you visited the doctor and had a vaginal ultrasound to check the size of the eggs on your ovaries or discussed with friends, relatives and even complete strangers as to why you couldn’t attend or help out at an event because you were going through fertility treatments?
-Don’t you find it a bit silly that despite feeling sick from the 11 different types of vitamins Dr. Google suggested to take for “this or that” you continued to swallow each and every one.
-Not to mention how silly it was for you to continue despite the fact none of them made a difference.
-Don’t you feel a bit silly and awkward each time you kick your legs up in the air after scheduled “whoopie” because once again Dr. Google suggested it?
+Is it too awkward?
+Wasn’t it awkward each time you visited the doctor and had a vaginal ultrasound to check the size of the eggs on your ovaries or discussed with friends, relatives, and even strangers as to why you couldn’t attend or help out at an event because you were going through fertility treatments?
+Don’t you find it a bit silly that despite feeling sick from the 11 different types of vitamins Dr. Google suggested to take for “this or that,” you continued to swallow every one?
+Not to mention how silly it was for you to continue despite none of them made a difference.
+Don’t you feel a bit silly and awkward each time you kick your legs up in the air after scheduled “whoopie” because Dr. Google suggested it?
 Too much?
-Wasn’t it you that injected yourself with five different medicines daily in order to get pregnant because a doctor told you it was your only chance for having biological children?
-You have tried some silly and awkward methods that were “too much” because the world suggested them in order to get pregnant and yet here you stand, refusing to take my advice by asking this woman to pray for you…?
+Wasn’t it you who injected yourself with five different medicines daily to get pregnant because a doctor told you it was your only chance to have biological children?
+You have tried some silly and awkward methods that were “too much” because the world suggested them to get pregnant, and yet here you stand, refusing to take my advice by asking this woman to pray for you…?